schoologyteam/Sigmaprep/README.md

 The database is built with mysql.

-## Local Development Setup
+## Structure

 We use a monorepo setup to keep the frontend and backend close to each other, but separated so we can work on them independently.

-### Requirements
+### Backend

-- Node.js
-- git
+Starting with the backend, we use a models & routes file structure.

+#### Models

-- mysql
+- Business logic functions

-To run locally you will need to run `npm run dev` in the root directory.
-This will start and install packages for the backend and frontend.

-then check http://localhost:3001 to see the app running.
+#### Routes

+- API routes & error checking

+Models & routes share the same folder structure.
+The API routes should directly match the folder structure.

-### ENV Vars setup
+### Frontend

-You will see there is a file called `@backend/config/secrets.js` which holds all of the environment variables to be exported.
-You will need to create a secrets.env file in the root directory and add the following from secrets.js to it.

-More coming soon about secrets.env file.
+The frontend is less rigid and is the weakest part of the project.

 ## Contributing

 If you would like to contribute to the project, please feel free to fork the repository and create a pull request.
-Please make sure you pass all the tests in /tests/.
-Guide coming soon.
+Please make sure you pass all the tests in tests.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more.

-We love to have new people contribute to the project!
+We'd love to have new people contribute to the project!